 Italy is one of the most photogenic countries in the world.
 Just look at the millions of Instagram accounts, travel blogs, websites and aficionados that document its beauty every day.
 Hell, you can take a picture of a rusty garage door here and it still looks gorgeous!
 But Italy from space?
 Now that’s something else.

-But if you think Italy looks great at ground level, just take a peek at these photos taken from space.
+Because if you think Italy looks great at ground level, just take a peek at these photos taken of Italy from space.
 Italy’s natural (and manmade) wonders edge up a gear, taking on a new lease of life, as explosions of abstract colour slowly morph into recognisable shapes: the contour of a volcano with hot licks of lava; the crisp channel of a lake in a mountain chasm.
 Even Venice – beautiful, unique Venice – manages to look even more fragile and precious.

-These photos are in the public domain thanks to a pretty amazing piece of planetary alignment: the generosity of NASA and the brilliant photographic work of a prolific Japanese remote sensing instrument operating on board the Space Agency’s Terra spacecraft.
-Last month, NASA released nearly twenty years of pictures shot using thermal imaging by the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) device, in an ambitious project to map and monitor the changing surface of the planet.
+These photos of Italy from space are in the public domain thanks to a pretty amazing piece of planetary alignment: the generosity of NASA and the brilliant photographic work of a prolific Japanese remote sensing instrument operating on board the Space Agency’s Terra spacecraft.
+In 2016, NASA released nearly twenty years of pictures shot using thermal imaging by the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) device, in an ambitious project to map and monitor the changing surface of the planet.
 Funded by Japan’s Ministry of Economy, Trade and Industry (METI), the instrument has shot more than 2.96 million individual scenes to date – and from now on, all future captures will be publicly available.
 As well as photos from Italy, there are images from right across the globe, each one more spectacular than the last.

 In the meantime, scroll down to see a selection of the Italy images captured by ASTER to date and let’s take a moment to just enjoy the fact that we’re meat-covered skeletons made from stardust riding a flying rock that’s equipped with volcanoes AND gelato in an ever-expanding universe.